 The international laws on women, peace, and security are also relevant to UCP as they promote the participation of women.
 They direct UCP interventions to pay particular attention to supporting women leaders in community processes to address conflicts.
 They also encourage UCP organizations to include women in equal numbers and status as UCP personnel and to promote and support their leadership throughout the operation.
 In places where UCP teams play an official role in ceasefire monitoring, they may help to establish mechanisms and structures to implement protocols such as UNSCR 1325.
-And
+And UCP practitioners may support women's direct participation in multi-track diplomacy situations encouraging women, especially from the grassroots, to bring their experiences directly to Track 1 negotiations.

-It should be noted that such abuses are also inflicted on boys, men and people who are non-binary.
+19 It should be noted that such abuses are also inflicted on boys, men and people who are non-binary.
 This is increasingly incorporated under the WPS framework.